SeanR3d/BinBot/README.md

 This is the server which the BinBot Robot connects to.
 Images are sent from the BinBot Robot to the server, and the server returns instructions to BinBot on how it should proceed in order to locate and retrieve waste.
 It runs on Windows and is written in Java.

 ##### Build instructions

+The easiest way to build and run is through the IntelliJ Idea IDE, set to use JDK 11.
+Create a new artifact under Project Structure -> Artifacts.
+Click the plus button in the top left and create a new JAR from module with dependencies.
+Select DemoClient as the main class and hit okay.
+From the main menu, build the project with Build -> Build artifacts.
+The built jar can be found in <project_folder>/out/artifacts/BinBot_Processing_jar
+Required libraries: com.google.code.gson 2.8.6, opencv 411, org.apache.commons-lang3 3.3.2, org.json 20190722, org.junit.jupiter 5.0.2, org.tensorflow 1.12.0-rs2

 Build using Javac compiler, JDK version 11.